 (a) In which problem above did you find that Greedy gave you a pretty good solution?
 Was your greedy choice rating, or rating-per-dollar?

-(b) Let's show that your greedy choice would always yield an optimal solution for that problem.
+(b) Show that your greedy choice would always yield an optimal solution for that problem.
+Start with defining S_k to be a subproblem of the Tatte problem, and let A_k be an optimal solution to S_k .